pmlrsg/arsf_dem_scripts/doc/source/scripts.rst

                            Raster type - determines the lidar returns to load into GRASS.
 For all select DEM (default), for first only select DSM, for last only select DTM.
+     --vector              Load points as vector.
+WARNING - this can require a lot of memory ensure sufficient RAM is available before using this options